etal/cnvkit/doc/reports.rst

 segment individually.

-Results are output in the same format as the CNVkit segmentation file (.cns), with the stat names and calculated values printed in the "gene" column.
+Results are output in the same format as the CNVkit segmentation file (.cns), with the stat names and calculated values printed in additional columns.

 ::